Opera Singer

 Is it dangerous to train for opera younger than a certain age?
 Can it damage young vocal chords if not done properly?

-Asked by BRPP almost 11 years ago
+Asked by BRPP over 11 years ago

 It's best to train classically after puberty due to the hormone changes during it.
 It's confusing for the young singer to learn proper technique while the instrument (primarily the vocal cords) is changing rapidly.
 I'd argue that giving the body time to adjust to the hormonal changes & growth development along with allowing for the maturity it takes to understand your body fully to connect to proper technique is advisable.